avisdeng/RenalRoute/README.md

 # RenalRoute
-RenalRoute makes travel possible for dialysis patients—safe, simple, and stress-free!
-We created this for the EmpHack event.
+RenalRoute is a project that aims to make travel possible for dialysis patients—safe, simple, and stress-free!
+We created this project for the EmpHack event.

 ## :ledger: Index